Nurseries Online

 Best in full morning sun, perhaps with a little afternoon shade in warmer areas.

-• A dry winter is important as bulbs can rot in wet soils when dormant.
+A dry winter is important as bulbs can rot in wet soils when dormant, commence watering at first signs of growth in spring.

-• Use an all purpose slow release fertiliser in early spring.
-Follow up applications of a liquid seaweed fertiliser during active growth every 3 weeks.
+A little general purpose slow release fertiliser each spring should be sufficient.
+You can follow up applications of a liquid fish and seaweed fertiliser during active growth every 3 weeks.

 Propagation.